cmu-delphi/delphi-epidata/docs/api/covidcast-signals/google-symptoms.md

 popularity across the entire published time range for that region over all symptoms.
 So, most of the values should be in the range 0-1.
-However, since the scaling factor is calculated and stored at a certain time point, the symptom popularity released after that time point is likely to exceeds the previously-observed maximum value which results in values larger than 1.
+However, since the scaling factor is calculated and stored at a certain time point, the symptom popularity released after that time point is likely to exceed the previously-observed maximum value which results in values larger than 1.

 The data volume is calculated based on search queries.
 A single search query can be mapped to more than one symptoms.
 Currently, Google does not provide _intersection/union_ data.
 Users should be careful